 - Joseph Reed was a lawyer, Adjutant General in the Revolutionary War, and a member of the Continental Congress.

-- Baron von Steuben was a German-born officer in the Prussian army who volunteered his services in the Continental army.
-His "blue book" and training methods revolutionized the American army's methods.
+- fooon von Steuben was a German-born officer in the Prussian army who volunteered his services in the Continental army.
+His “blue book” and training methods revolutionized the American army’s methods.